bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorials1.md

 scene = title!("") #hide
 ```

-The left figure is the norm of the solution as function of the parameter $p=\alpha$, the *y-axis* can be changed by passing a different `recordFromSolution` to `BifurcationProblem `.
+The left figure is the norm of the solution as function of the parameter $p=\alpha$, the *y-axis* can be changed by passing a different `record_from_solution` to `BifurcationProblem `.
 The top right figure is the value of $\alpha$ as function of the iteration number.
 The bottom right is the solution for the current value of the parameter.
-This last plot can be modified by changing the argument `plotSolution` to `BifurcationProblem `.
+This last plot can be modified by changing the argument `plot_solution` to `BifurcationProblem `.

 !!! note "Bif. point detection"
     Two Fold points were detected.
-This can be seen by looking at `br.specialpoint`, by the black	dots on the continuation plots when doing `plot(br, plotfold=true)` or by typing `br` in the REPL.
+This can be seen by looking at `show(br)` or `br.specialpoint`, by the black	dots on the continuation plots when doing `plot(br, plotfold=true)` or by typing `br` in the REPL.
 Note that the bifurcation points are located in `br.specialpoint`.

 What if we want to compute to continue both ways in one call?